Eric D. Johnson: Live appearances and festival production

+In October 2023, Fruit Bats opened for JRAD, with all members of JRAD backing him, at the Frost Amphitheater on the campus of Stanford University and at Los Angeles’ Greek Theatre.
+He also sat in during the main JRAD set on several songs during both aforementioned concerts.
+Previously, in October 2021, he played three shows with the original bass player of the Grateful Dead, Phil Lesh, at The Capitol Theatre in Port Chester, New York as part of Phil Lesh and Friends.

 Personal life

 Johnson has been in a relationship since 2004 with Annie Beedy, an artist and permaculture landscape designer.
 They were married in 2011.
 Johnson describes himself as having a “slightly nomadic childhood and… a nomadic adulthood, too.”
 A Chicago native, Johnson has lived in Seattle, Portland, and, as of 2017, Los Angeles.